 -Textbook:Out of Many.
 Faragher et al. 5th edition.

--Amsco Review Book (purchased prior to course) *must be the 2015 version or later
+-Amsco Review Book *should be the 2018 version or later

 -internet access (Google Classroom will be used extensively for handouts and activities)